-

 In Australia, an activity will be regarded as gambling if the activity generally involves all the following elements:

 If an activity does not involve one or more of the above elements, it is unlikely to be considered gambling under Australian law.
-However, gambling activities are regulated at both the Federal and State levels, and Federal legislation and State and Territory legislation each define gambling (with the definitions differing slightly between the Federal legislation and each State and Territory legislation).
+However, gambling activities are regulated at both the Federal and State and Territory levels, and Federal legislation and State and Territory legislation each define gambling (with the definitions differing slightly between the Federal legislation and each State and Territory legislation).

-This has the effect that an activity may be considered gambling in some Australian States and Territories, but not in others.
-This issue often arises in relation to skill-based games.
+- an activity may be considered gambling in some Australian States and Territories, but not in others – this issue often arises in relation to skill-based games.

-In some cases, it is also unclear if a particular type of activity falls within the scope of the definition.
-This issue often arises in relation to social games.
-For example, it is unclear under Australian law if:
+- it may be unclear if a particular type of activity falls within the scope of the definition of gambling – this issue often arises in relation to social games, as it is unclear under Australian law if in-game purchases satisfy the consideration element or if additional play prizes (or other prizes that do not have real-world value) satisfy the prize element.

 -